nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <meta property="nordic:guidelines">2024-1</meta>
 ```

-Note that the default value to use in `dc:publisher` [[dcterms]] is the shorthand for the Ordering Agency, e.g. "NLB", "MTM", etc. Optionally, the Ordering Agency can request the original source publisher to be expressed in `<meta property="dc:publisher.original">`.
+Note that the default value to use in [`dc:publisher`](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/publisher) [[dcterms]] is the shorthand for the Ordering Agency, e.g. "NLB", "MTM", etc. Optionally, the Ordering Agency can request the original source publisher to be expressed in `<meta property="dc:publisher.original">`.

-If the source material does not have an ISBN, ISSN or any other systematic source identifier the content of the `dc:source` element [[dcterms]] will be a string based on whatever available information about the source there is (publisher, year of publication etc.).
+If the source material does not have an ISBN, ISSN or any other systematic source identifier the content of the [`dc:source`](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/source) element will be a string based on whatever available information about the source there is (publisher, year of publication etc.).
 This will be provided by the Ordering Agency via Editing Instructions.

 #### Accessibility Metadata